BuildOnViction/docs/docs/faq/tomochain.md

 ---

-#### What technology is used to get TPS to 1000 per second?
-In 2018, Proof of Authority network is run by social consensus.
-Nodes can be chosen via the governance D-app (decentralized on-chain voting).
-In the second stage of the main-net, we will move to a Master-node system based on Proof of Stake + Proof of Credibility consensus.
-As a whole global cryptocurrency system is pretty decentralized with many different blockchain, design, development team etc. For each chain, decentralization is not a binary choice but a matter of where you are on a scale.
-See this paper on quantifying decentralization by Balaji Srinivasan.
-TomoChain is designed to have a smaller but efficient number full-node in order to scale better, lower fee and faster confirmation.
-The chain will still be secure, transparent and fully audit-able.

----

 #### Why dont you publish all the codes on Github?
 Private development is done in GitLab which free and more convenient.
 The codes for cross-chain transfer protocol, updates to Geth codebases.

-ReplyBlock is privately developed on Gitlab.
+Plus, only ReplyBlock is privately developed on Gitlab.
 But these softwares are actually running on the testnet and production (ReplyBlock) already.

-Tomochain, Tomo Governance DApp, Block Explorer publish the source code on: https://github.com/tomochain.
+Tomochain products, such as Tomo Governance DApp, Block Explorer publish the source code on: https://github.com/tomochain.
 We released ICO smart-contract codes, container codes for building node and joint testnet, slides for tomochain roadmap, cross chain transfer demo codes.
 It should be clear that we are having private repos, and publish codes publicly when they are ready for public, or need to be audited.

 We chose the model our team are comfortable with.
 Publishing work-in-progress is not suitable for us atm for multiple reasons including inviting unnecessary distractions, designing needs a to be done before coding.
 Protecting and auditing important codes are also more responsible, until the team reaches a certain scale.